 6. Keep in tune with current design standards and industry changes

 Backward design is more than just a one-and-done process.
-When professionals think about how to design a course, they should consider that course design constantly evolves.
+When professionals think about how to create an online course, they should consider that course design constantly evolves.
 This model leaves room for reviewing units and the curriculum.
 In addition, it looks at the field of knowledge at large.
 It asks: are the learning objectives preparing learners for their roles and adapting to a changing workforce?

 7. Putting learners first is the name of the game